-Kansas State University is a community of 5,600-plus faculty and staff and nearly 23,000 students from every state and more than 100 countries.
-K-State's stately, limestone-capped main campus lies in northern Manhattan, a city with more than 56,000 residents nicknamed "The Little Apple."
-K-State was founded in 1863 as the nation's first operational land-grant university, and now has campuses in Manhattan, Salina, and Olathe, as well as our Global Campus, which serves thousands of distance students.
+Kansas State University is a community of 4,600 faculty and staff and nearly 20,000 students from every state and 100 countries and regions.
+K-State's stately, limestone-capped main campus lies in Manhattan, a city with more than 55,000 residents nicknamed "The Little Apple."
+K-State was founded in 1863 as the nation's first operational land-grant university and now has campuses in Manhattan, Salina and Olathe, as well as our Global Campus, which serves thousands of distance students.
 Additionally, K-State Research and Extension has a presence throughout each of Kansas' 105 counties.